daelsepara/turbo-pascal-assembly/docs/0263-DATA-COPYRIGHT.md

 SYS:0280  39 32 20 42 6F 72 6C 61-6E 64                     92 Borland
 ```

-The other bytes **SYS:0264-0289** that looks like a copyright string is not used is never visibile.
+The other bytes **SYS:0264-0289** that looks like a copyright string is not used and is never visibile.

 See also: [SYS:0088 Initialize Input](0088-INIT-INPUT.md), [SYS:009C Initialize Output](009C-INIT-OUTPUT.md), or Go [Back](../README.md)